mypolopony/ScanOrchestrator/azure/README.txt

 cd ScanOrchestrator/azure
 ./deploy_common.sh -d -l eastus -r boo -o Linux

-Suggestion use simple names of length less than 4 letters for resource groups, as the names of the resources created are dervied from, tye RG name.
-Convention that kgeorge uses, for windows vmss RG , 'KSCnt', K is a mnemonic, SC stands for south central, nt stands for windows
+Suggestion: use simple names of length less than 4 letters for resource groups, as the names of the resources created are derived from, the RG name.
+Convention that kgeorge uses, eg: for windows vmss RG in south central us , 'KSCnt', K is a mnemonic, SC stands for south central, nt stands for windows